geb/geb/doc/manual/src/chapters/020-browser.md

 The `at AccessDeniedPage` method call will either return a page instance or throw an `AssertionError` even if there are no explicit assertions in the “at” checker if the checker doesn't pass.

 It's a good idea to always use `to()` method or use `via()` together an `at()` check whenever the page changes in order to *fail fast*.
 Otherwise, subsequent steps may fail in harder to diagnose ways due to the content not matching what is expected and content lookups having strange results.

+If you pass a page class that doesn't define an “at” checker to `at()` you will get an `UndefinedAtCheckerException` - “at” checkers are mandatory when doing explicit at checks.
+This is not the case when implicit at checks are being performed, like when using `to()`.
+This is done to make you aware that you probably want to define an “at” checker when explicitly verifing if you're at a given page but not forcing you to do so when using implicit at checking.

 Pages can also define content that declares what the browser's page type should change to when that content is clicked.
 After clicking on such content page is automatically at verified (see the DSL reference for the [`to`](pages.html#to) parameter).